-As a therapist, I believe I have an ethical obligation to ground my work in healing practices that are culturally responsive and integrative, anti-racist and race conscious, anti-oppressive, are decolonizing, de-pathologizing and honor collective healing approaches, are LGBTQQIA2+ responsive and affirmative, assert and work for disability justice and access, support embodied liberation for all bodies, gender identities, ways of communicating, presenting, expressing, and being in the world.
+As a therapist, I believe I have an ethical obligation to ground my work in healing practices that are culturally responsive and integrative, anti-racist and race conscious, anti-oppressive, decolonizing, de-pathologizing, and honor collective healing approaches, are LGBTQQIA2+ responsive and affirmative, assert and work for disability justice and access, support embodied liberation for all bodies, gender identities, ways of communicating, presenting, expressing, and being in the world.

 I honor the complexity of you, your stories and life experiences, at the intersection of all your identities, as the resilience and power that is you.
 I will hold a collaborative and compassionate space where your safety, dignity, wholeness, belonging, greatest gifts, sources of strength, inherent courage, and deeper wisdom get to exist at once to allow for more generative, embodied, empowered, and holistic healing to take place.

 I will honor what you bring into your healing journey, in all your complexity, as it becomes known through our work together.
 I maintain a deeply critical reflective practice in order to offer support in the most transparent, authentic, ethical, and knowledgeable way.
 To do this, the foundations to my approaches are to honor and put into practice the following values:

 Anti-racism, race consciousness, & intersectionality

 Culturally responsive and integrative healing

 Fierce embodiment, Body Trust ® & fat liberation